oracle/opengrok/Webapp-configuration.md

   ```
   Deploy the modified `.war` file in tomcat:
     just copy the `source.war` file to `TOMCAT_INSTALL/webapps` directory.

-## Optional need to change web application properties or name

-You might need to modify the web application if you don't store the configuration file in the default location (<code>/var/opengrok/etc/configuration.xml</code>).
-This can be conveniently done using the `opengrok-deploy` script by supplying the path to the configuration.

-If you need to change name of the web application from `source` to something else, just deploy `source.war` as `new_name.war`.

 ### Deploy the modified .war file in glassfish/Sun Java App Server